terrorizer1980/litmus/Overview-of-Litmus.md

 - The `list_name` is arbitrary and can be any string you want, though it's best to keep it simple.
 - The `provisioner` specifies which provision task to use.
 - The `images` must specify an array of one or more images to provision.
-- Any keys inside of `params` will be turned into process-scope environment variables with `LITMUS_` and upcase the actual key.
+- Any keys inside of `params` will be turned into process-scope environment variables as the key, upcased.
-  So, in this example, `param_a` would become an environment variable called `LITMUS_PARAM_A` with a value of `someone`.
+  So, in this example, `param_a` would become an environment variable called `PARAM_A` with a value of `someone`.

 An example `provision.yaml` might look like this: